 The dashboard will automatically adjust the channel on a new AP to a channel that is best optimized for the location where the AP is installed.
 The dashboard will collect information from the newly added AP and will select the channel that best fits within the existing wireless network.

 Adding a new AP will not cause neighboring APs to change channels immediately.
 Neighboring APs will adjust their channels based on the other reasons outlined below.

-The event log will report this type of channel change as "Channel set for new AP", the API will return reason value 1.
+The event log will report this type of channel change as "Channel set for new AP," and the API will return reason value 1.
 This event will include the radio number, old channel, and new channel.
-Below is a example of one of these events:
+Below is an example of one of these events:

 Update Auto Channels Button